 There are many reasons to choose non-dairy milks and almost as many types to pick from.
-But which plant milk works best with specialty coffee?
+But which non-dairy milk is best for specialty coffee?
 Can you make a vegan cappuccino that tastes good?

 It can be difficult to know whether to choose soy, almond, or oat milk.
 Some non-dairy options have overpowering flavors and others are difficult to foam.
 Let’s find out more about the different qualities of plant milks and which ones best complement your coffee.

 You may also like How to Include Non-Dairy Milks in Your Coffee Shop Menu

 A barista pours milk into espresso.
 Credit: Fernando Pocasangre

 In recent years, the use of plant milks has exploded.
 Many people are trying to reduce their intake of animal products and the specialty coffee market is no exception.
 Whether you choose non-dairy milk for ethical, health, or other reasons, it’s important to find one that doesn’t overwhelm the subtleties of your coffee.

 Serif Basaran is a roaster, World Barista Championship judge, and the owner of Coffeetopia, a small chain of coffee shops in Turkey and Georgia.